ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. retval:: PSA_ERROR_ALREADY_EXISTS
         This is an attempt to create a persistent key, and there is already a persistent key with the given identifier.
     .. retval:: PSA_ERROR_NOT_SUPPORTED
+        The following conditions can result in this error:

+        *   The implementation does not support incremental generation of the requested key type.
-        The key attributes, as a whole, are not supported, either by the implementation in general or in the specified storage location.
+        *   The key attributes, as a whole, are not supported, either by the implementation in general or in the specified storage location.
     .. retval:: PSA_ERROR_INVALID_ARGUMENT
         The following conditions can result in this error: